joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 }
 ```

-### Sub Templates
+### Multiple Templates

-In the template function of `jsx-sfc` components, we can also create reusable sub template functions:
+In the template function of `jsx-sfc` components, we can also create reusable multiple template functions:

 ```tsx
 import React, { useState } from 'react';